felipenoris/Oracle.jl/README.md

 Oracle.close!(stmt)
 ```

-Statements are closed automatically (by the garbage collector) when they go out of scope.
-But it's good practice to close a Statement using `Oracle.close!` method as soon as you have
-finished with it, to release database resources.
+Whenever you get an explicit reference to a statement, you should always
+use `Oracle.close!` method when you're done with it.

 ### Executing a Query